netdata/blog/blog/2022-11-09-apache-monitoring.md

 Anomaly Advisor lets you quickly identify if the system you are monitoring has any anomalies and allows you to drill down into which metrics are behaving anomalously.

-To learn more about how to use Anomaly Advisor to troubleshoot your Apache web server check out the <a href="https://learn.netdata.cloud/docs/cloud/insights/anomaly-advisor">documentation </a>or visit the demo space.
+To learn more about how to use Anomaly Advisor to troubleshoot your Apache web server check out the [documentation](https://learn.netdata.cloud/docs/cloud/insights/anomaly-advisor) or visit the [anomalies tab](https://app.netdata.cloud/spaces/netdata-demo/rooms/apache/anomalies) in the demo space to play with it right now.

 ### Metric Correlations